 So I found myself thinking of those boys who threw themselves into Normandy on the night of June 6, '44 and those who landed on the beaches that same morning, also of the Russian tankers and infantry who, advancing, liberated the very camp where the little girl was Liliana Segre, and who died by the millions fighting and killing those German tormentors who imprisoned her, tortured her, who killed her, who, however, thanks to those Soviet boys "without choice" then ran away from her.

 Those boys, as mentioned, were not granted any choice, and that they did not even ask to do: they were simply ordered to fight and kill, without hesitation, without thinking about the after, without even explaining that their life, assuming it was continued, it would then change forever.

-But it was thanks to their "non-choice" that today we can listen with respect to Liliana Segre's story and warning.
-Those boys killed in order to allow them to make a choice, any choice, then, millions of women and men, their children and grandchildren, without thinking about the fact that years later someone during a public speech, a history lesson, yes he remembered them, of what they gave without asking, and without choosing, doing what he was told to do, what had to be done, because that's how it is.
+But it was thanks to their "non choice" that today we can listen with respect to Liliana Segre's story and warning.
+Those boys killed in order to allow them to make a choice, any choice, then, millions of women and men, their children and grandchildren, without thinking about the fact that years later someone during a public speech, a history lesson, yes remember them, of what they gave without asking, and without choosing, doing what he was told to do, what had to be done, because that's how it is.

 It was called and still is called "doing one's duty".
 Without it being even only a duty, perhaps dignified, to remember to thank them.

 Senator Segre should remember that in that precise moment the choice she decided to make towards the life, hers and also that of her Nazi tormentors on the run, who refused to take them away by picking up that gun, was made possible by those Russian boys. , Americans, English and many others who had the courage to fight and kill those of his executioners and torturers, and who in doing so died by the millions, in turn.